mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Friday, 07 November 2025
+## On Saturday, 08 November 2025

-- The average temperature today is 12.58˚C,
+- The average temperature today is 10.12˚C,
-- With highs of 13.32˚C and lows of 12.04˚C,
+- With highs of 11.83˚C and lows of 9.73˚C,
-- It may feel like 12.24˚C with overcast clouds
+- It may feel like 9.64˚C with overcast clouds
-- The wind speed is 4.02m/s and visibility is 10000m
+- The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1005hPa and humidity is 90%
+- The pressure is 1010hPa and humidity is 94%
-- The sun will rise at 07:13 and set at 16:30
+- The sun will rise at 07:15 and set at 16:28

 <!-- weather_marker ends -->